1000 Books Before Kindergarten

 - When you are finished with all of your sheets come into the library to receive a special reward for your successful reading accomplishments.

 There is no end date to this program other than when your child enters Kindergarten, so don’t feel rushed!

 If you read three books a day you’ll have read 1095 books in a year or read one book a day will get you to 1095 in three years.
 Make this about more than just reading a book.
 Talk about the stories, the pictures, and explore the new worlds that books can offer.

-The library isn’t only a great place to READ, is can also be a great place to LEARN and GROW.
+The library isn’t only a great place to READ, it’s also a great place to LEARN and GROW!

 Why 1000 books before kindergarten?